Connecticut Defective Product Legal Team

 Finally, the victim may look to a breach of warranty theory which is based in contract law.
 Under this theory, a victim may recover based on breach of a warranty which caused the victim’s injuries.

-If you or a loved one have been injured by a defective product in Connecticut, do not hesitate to contact the Connecticut defective product lawyers of Eagan, Donohue, Van Dyke & Falsey LLP.
-Our attorneys have years of experience in handling defective product cases and understand just how upsetting it is to experience a product defect which causes a severe injury.
+If you or a loved one has been injured by a defective product in Connecticut, do not hesitate to contact the defective product legal team at Eagan & Donohue.
+We have years of experience in handling defective product cases and understand just how upsetting it is to fall victim to a product defect that causes a severe injury.
 We should not be forced to go through life hesitant to use a new product for fear of explosions, fires, or other malfunctions.
-Instead, negligent manufacturers should be appropriately punished to ensure future injuries do not occur.
+Instead, negligent manufacturers should be appropriately punished to ensure that future injuries do not occur.
 Contact our West Hartford office today for your initial free consultation.